erhant/ethernaut-evm-challenges/docs/MoreEvmPuzzles.md

 17      FD        REVERT
 18      5B        JUMPDEST
 19      00        STOP
+// 30313660006000373660003031F0319004600214601857FD5B00
 ```

-First, assuming that our account has 0 balance, the balance of this address during runtime will be equal to the `callvalue`.
+First, assuming that the challenge contract has 0 initial balance, the balance of this address during runtime will be equal to the `callvalue`.
 Then, notice that `CREATE` has value equal to `callvalue`, meaning that it is consuming all our balance.

 Then, we check the balance of that deployed contract, and expect it to be half of the initial balance (calculated in the first two lines).
 To make that possible, we simply have to make our contract send half of the `callvalue` to somewhere else.